-In light of the Foundation's long-term time horizon and limited liquidity needs over and above a sound spending policy, the fund can assume an average level of risk.
-Reasonable consistency of return on an annual basis is important to assure the Foundation's capacity to sustain a level of operation that will provide for its continual growth.
-Accordingly, the funds are to be managed in a manner that will limit downside risk.
+In light of the Foundation's long-term time horizon and limited liquidity needs over and above a sound spending policy, the fund can assume an above-average level of risk as measured by market volatility.
 The asset allocation and investment manager structure and guidelines should ensure adequate diversification in order to reduce volatility.
 Investment managers are to make reasonable efforts to control risk and that level of risk will be evaluated regularly to ensure that the risk assumed is commensurate with the given investment style and objectives.